Application Deadlines: September 15 // January 15 // May 15

 General Information

 The IRB was established by SAGU in accordance with Federal Regulations ( 45 CFR 46 ) to review research conducted with human subjects by faculty, staff, students, and external researchers.
-The reason for establishing the IRB was to ensure the safety, privacy, and well-being of all human subjects throughout the research process.
+The IRB was established to ensure the safety, privacy, and well-being of all human subjects throughout the research process.

 Institutional Review Board Statement of Purpose – Mission Statement